carrie7490/USDA-Forest-Service-Experimental-Forests-Soils/README.md

     were reported by depth so each depth was added together to get a total sum for the soil series, the sum was then multiplied by the area of the soil series within the experimental forest to give megagrams per hectare.

-2) C_N_graph.R was used to plot the carbon and nitrogen levels by depth of the 4-6 main soil series within each forest.
+2) CNgraph.R was used to plot the carbon and nitrogen levels by depth of the 4-6 main soil series within each forest.

 ![SanteeCNgraph](https://user-images.githubusercontent.com/61474761/210826636-d1335036-e70a-430c-bc49-a8e21393b870.jpeg)